carmenbianca/report-liferay/plan.md

 publication in case the author is anonymous/pseudoymous.
 [@copyright-term-directive]

+The Berne Convention [-@berne-1886] and many other sources use the word "author" to refer to the person or organisation that holds the rights over a certain work.
+In this document, "copyright holder" is consistently used instead.
+The reason for this is that the author is not always the copyright holder---an author may transfer their copyright to another party, such as when in the course of employment. [@uk-ownership-copyright]

 ## What are licenses?

 @reuse-faq says that "a license defines the terms under which the copyright